Henry H. Arnold: Promotion and retirement

 Arnold received honorary doctorates from Pennsylvania Military College and the University of Southern California in 1941, and from Iowa Wesleyan College in 1942.
 Post-war honors included doctorates from Hahnemann College, the University of Pennsylvania, Harvard University, South Dakota School of Mines and Technology, Columbia University, the University of California, and Ursinus College.
 Arnold also received 26 decorations and awards from foreign countries honoring his service in World War II.

-On March 19, 1943, Arnold was promoted (wartime) to full general, and on December 21, 1944, appointed a five-star General of the Army under Public Law 78–482, placing him fourth in Army rank seniority, behind only Marshall, MacArthur, and Eisenhower.
+On 19 March 1943, Arnold was promoted (wartime) to full general, and on 21 December 1944, appointed a five-star General of the Army under Public Law 78–482, placing him fourth in Army rank seniority, behind only Marshall, MacArthur, and Eisenhower.

 In 1945, Arnold directed the founding of Project RAND (which became the RAND Corporation, a non-profit think tank) with $10,000,000 of funding left over from World War II.
 Initially tasked "to connect military planning with research and development decisions," RAND widely expanded in its scope beyond its original mission.

-After a trip to South America in January 1946, in which he developed a heart arrhythmia severe enough to cancel the remainder of the trip, Arnold left active duty in the AAF on February 28, 1946, (his official date of retirement was June 30, 1946).
-On March 23, 1946, Public Law 79–333 made the promotion to General of the Army permanent for all those holding it, and awarded full pay and allowances for those on the retired list.
-He was succeeded by Spaatz, who also became first Chief of Staff of the United States Air Force when it became a separate service on September 18, 1947.
+After a trip to South America in January 1946, in which he developed a heart arrhythmia severe enough to cancel the remainder of the trip, Arnold left active duty in the AAF on 28 February 1946, (his official date of retirement was 30 June 1946).
+He issued his last order as commanding general on 8 February 1946 after which he was succeeded by Spaatz, who also became the first Chief of Staff of the United States Air Force when it became a separate service.
+On 23 March 1946, Public Law 79–333 made the promotion to General of the Army permanent for all those holding it, and awarded full pay and allowances for those on the retired list.

-Arnold retired to a 40 acre ranch near Sonoma, California, and signed a contract with Harper & Brothers to write his memoirs, Global Mission.
-Unlike George S. Patton, who enjoyed independent wealth, or colleagues who had taken positions in government, such as Marshall (appointed Secretary of State), Arnold had no source of income beyond his retirement pay and allowances, and was not healthy enough to continue service.
-His autobiography was an attempt to provide financial security for his wife after his death, and during the writing of it he suffered his fifth heart attack in January 1948, hospitalizing him for three months.
+Arnold, not healthy enough to continue to work, retired to a 40 acre ranch near Sonoma, California.
+He signed a contract with Harper & Brothers to write his memoirs, Global Mission.
+His autobiography was an attempt to provide financial security for his wife after his death.
+Unlike George S. Patton, who had died suddenly in 1945 but had been independently wealthy, or his other colleagues who had taken positions in government, such as Marshall (appointed Secretary of State), Arnold had no source of income beyond his retirement pay and allowances.
+During the writing of it he suffered his fifth heart attack in January 1948, hospitalizing him for three months.